 Various site visits and performance reports rank the Netherlands Cancer Institute among the most prominent Comprehensive Cancer Centres (CCC) in Europe and especially its performance in translational research programs is considered to be outstanding.
-The designation as CCC by the

-OECI and our participation in - and contribution to - developments on European level are important matters as it stimulates us to benchmark our performance and give opportunity to share our experiences.
+The designation as CCC by the OECl and our participation in - and contribution to - developments on European level are important matters as it stimulates us to benchmark our performance and give opportunity to share our experiences.
 It is the ambition of the Netherlands Cancer Institute to keep improving its patient care and research performance and to keep contributing to practice changing innovations.

 The Netherlands Cancer Institute was established on October 10th, 1913.
 The founders, Rotgans, professor of Surgery, De Bussy, publisher, and De Vries, professor of Pathology, wanted to create a cancer institute 'where patients suffering from malignant growths could be treated adequately and where cancer and related diseases could be studied'.
 They bought a house on one of the canals in Amsterdam and named it the 'Antoni van Leeuwenhoek Huis', after the famous Dutch microscopist.
 The clinic had room for 17 patients, while the laboratory could accommodate 8 to 10 scientists.
 Nowadays, the organisation employs 2,435 people of which amongst others 750 scientists and scientific support personnel.
-In 2015 the hospital will have 152 medical specialists, 210 beds, an outpatients clinic that receives 29,000 patients each year, 10 operating theaters and informational center of scientific and clinical expertise, development and training.
+In 2015 the hospital will have 152 medical specialists, 210 beds, an outpatients clinic that receives 29,000 patients each year, 10 operating theaters and 11 radiotherapy units.
+It is the only dedicated cancer centre in the Netherlands and maintains an important role as a national and international center of scientific and clinical expertise, development and training.